Meal habits and health

 Sugar is a notoriously ‘hidden’ ingredient in many foods; it can turn up in foods you may not expect – such as salad dressings, savoury biscuits, tomato sauce, baked beans, canned and packet soups, canned vegetables, breakfast cereals, yoghurt and fruit juices.

-A recent survey of over 2000 breakfast cereals found that:
+A 2015 survey of 34 breakfast cereals aimed at children found that:

-- All children’s cereals except one have too much sugar and/or too little fibre.
+- The majority of children’s cereals have too much sugar and/or too little fibre.